 When you sleep, your body rests and devotes its energies to repairing the wear and tear sustained during your daily activity.
 Sleep deprivation robs your body of its healing time.
 Sustained sleep deprivation makes injuries more likely to develop and harder to heal.

 Good “sleep hygiene” is essential to getting a good night’s rest and staying healthy.
 It is worth the effort to implement these practices.

-As we just stated, rest is very important.
-If you are playing and you notice pain, stop playing your guitar and rest until you no longer feel the pain.
-This will be the first thing you can do to stop pain associated with overuse and could be the very first thing your doctor will recommend to you.
-It is vitally important to rest in order to allow your body to heal.
-Allow for sufficient time for healing to take place.
-This may take days to several weeks.
+Rest is very important.
+If you notice pain while you play, stop playing your guitar and rest until you no longer feel the pain.
+It is vitally important to rest to allow your body to heal.

 3) Splints and Braces

 If you have wrist or forearm pain, wearing a brace or splint could greatly reduce the pain you feel.
-These over-the-counter products are designed to compress, support, or minimize movement in a painful area.
-Most splints and braces are designed to be worn at night while you are sleeping.
+These products compress, support and minimize movement in a painful area.
+Most splints and braces are designed to be worn at night while you sleep.

-Splints and braces should not be used near open wounds or over bone fractures or deformities, nor should they be used to relieve symptoms of chronic diseases.
-If your injury is severe enough to require bracing, then it is best to consult your physician and get a definitive diagnosis and treatment plan for your problem.
+Splints and braces should not be used near open wounds or over bone fractures or deformities.
+Do NOT use them to relieve symptoms of chronic diseases.
+If your injury requires bracing, then it is serious enough to see a doctor.

 If the pain persists after trying these suggestions, consult your physician.
 Let him or her know what symptoms you are feeling and what you have already tried to relieve the pain.